htbrown-school/gcse-python-unit-examples/README.md

-# python-unit-examples
-(AQA GCSE 8525) Example Programs Written In Python
+# GCSE Python Examples
+Example programs for the GCSE Computer Science course.

+Intended for the AQA 8525 specification, but can be used with others too.